 The design and layout works, that is veers slightly away from the traditional norm is a good thing, and it’s intuitive.
 Experienced or new punters will find themselves equally at home here, and the betting experience is a good one.

-The bonuses were a little disappointing and were certainly not in line with the most generous sportsbooks, so too the lip service they paid to responsible gambling, but they excel in other areas such as in-play and live betting.
+The bonuses were a little disappointing and were certainly not in line with the most generous bookies, so too the lip service they paid to responsible gambling, but they excel in other areas such as in-play and live betting.
 Betticket is also heading into the world of virtual currency, and they accept funds via BitCoin and other virtual cards.